-[To the OGSA-WG: this is important for OGSA, but not sure if and how this section fits the OGSA spec (and if it does, where).
-It's still in a preliminary state.]
+2 [To the OGSA-WG: this section tries to make clear what role resource models have in OGSA, 3 and how the OGSA-WG should handle them.
+It is not clear if this section fits in the OGSA spec

-A Resource Model is an abstract representation of manageable IT entities, which defines their schema (conceptual hierarchy and inter-relationships) and characteristics (attributes, management operations, etc.).
-Examples of resource models are:

-• Standard management models, which focus on system management:

-CIM, including:

-- [Add a list of existing functionalities]

-- JSIM (Job Submission Information Model, defined by GGF's CGS-WG)

-- SNMP MIBs

-- JMX's JSR77

-- [WSDM MOWS Web service model?]

-- Resource descriptions (most of them Grid-specific) which focus on resource management:

-- Reservation / brokering / scheduling

-- Unicore Resource Schema

-- Globus RSL

-- GLUE schema

-- JSDL (being defined by GGF's JSDL-WG)

-- Accounting / metering

-- Usage Record (defined by GGF's UR-WG)

-- Installation / deployment / provisioning

-- Configuration Description Language (CDL, being defined by the CDDML-WG)

-- DCML (Data Center Markup Language)

-- [Anything else?]

-It must be noticed that some of the resource descriptions are not intended to be models by themselves, but they contain an implicit model (which defines, for instance, which entities exist, and what their attributes are).

-[The contents of the paragraphs below are definitely a subject for discussions.
-First, I'm giving conclusions before offering a proof, but I think that some of you have war stories and scars that justify them.
-Second, even if we all agree with its contents, we need to fine-tune them to make them stronger and/or sharper.
+- 4 (and if it does, where).
+It's still in a very preliminary state.] - 5 Examples of resource models are: - 6 • Standard management models, which focus on system management: 7 CIM, including: 8 [Add a list of existing functionalities] 9 .
+JSIM (Job Submission Information Model, defined by GGF's CGS-WG) SNMP MIBs 10 0 JMX's JSR77 11 0 12 0 [WSDM MOWS Web service model?]
+13 Resource descriptions (most of them Grid-specific) which focus on resource management: 14 Reservation / brokering / scheduling 0 15 .
+Unicore Resource Schema Globus RSL 16 GLUE schema 17 18 .
+JSDL (being defined by GGF's JSDL-WG) 19 Accounting / metering 0 20 Usage Record (defined by GGF's UR-WG) • 21 Installation / deployment / provisioning 0 22 Configuration Description Language (CDL, being defined by the CDDML-WG) • 23 DCML (Data Center Markup Language) 24 [Anything else?]
+0 25 It must be noticed that some of the resource descriptions are not intended to be models by 26 themselves, but they contain an implicit model (which defines, for instance, which entities exist, and what their attributes are).
+27 28 The contents of the paragraphs below are definitely a subject for discussions.
+First, I'm giving conclusions before offering a proof, but I think that some of you have war stories and scars that 29 justify them.
+Second, even if we all agree with its contents, we need to fine-tune them to make 30 31 them stronger and/or sharper.
 I'm accepting both opinions and text.]

-Ideally, the use of a single resource model is desirable, since it makes interoperability easier to achieve when compared to mediation between models.
+32 Ideally, the use of a single resource model is desirable, since it makes interoperability easier to 33 achieve when compared to mediation between models.
 [Insert examples].
-However, usually multiple resource models will be in simultaneous use in a given grid.
-Thus, it is highly desirable that these resource models are coordinated to make them compatible.
-For instance, these multiple resource models should be a subset of a single resource model.
-Or, multiple resource descriptions should be "renderings" of a single resource model (with each resource description language representing this model, or a subset of it, using its own syntax, e.g., its own XML schema).
+However, usually 34 multiple resource models will be in simultaneous use in a given grid.
+Thus, it is highly desirable 35 that these resource models are coordinated to make them compatible.
+For instance, these - 36 multiple resource models should be a subset of a single resource model.
+Or, multiple resource 37 descriptions should be "renderings" of a single resource model (with each resource description - language representing this model, or a subset of it, using its own syntax, e.g., its own XML - 39 schema).

-There are two areas in which there is need for coordination between resource models:
+40 There are two areas in which there is need for coordination between resource models: